-There's no cure, but talk to your doctor about early intervention programs that can help your child achieve his own potential.
+There's no cure, but talk to your doctor about early intervention programs that can help your child achieve their own potential.
 And reach out to family and friends to get the emotional backing you need.
 Your doctor may also have suggestions for support groups, where you can meet with other parents who are facing the same challenges.

 What Causes It?